 Although the divorce rate has dropped significantly since 2005, it is still about twice as high as it was a generation ago.
 So, many relationships do not endure “till death do us part.”
 Additionally, post-divorce families sometimes go through more legal, emotional, and financial turmoil than pre-divorce families.
 In times like these, you need a dedicated Arlington Heights family law attorney.

-At the Delaney Heckman, we are dedicated to families of all shapes, sizes, and colors in Cook County.
+At Andrea Heckman Law, we are dedicated to families of all shapes, sizes, and colors in Cook County.
 While every case is different, we approach them in much the same way.
 Through hard work, zealous representation, and attention to detail, we offer lasting and cost-effective solutions to the complex problems that life often presents.